hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/building-blocks.md

 **Building Block**|**Definition**|**Code Name**
 :-----:|:-----:|:-----:
 Cryptography|A suite of cryptographic primitives to ensure properties of integrity, authenticity and confidentiality of any data we store and process in a provably secure manner.|Apollo
-Dcentralised Identifiers (DID)|A suite of decentralised identifier (DID) operations to create, manage and resolve standards based decentralised identifiers in a user-controlled manner.|Castor
+Decentralized Identifiers (DID)|A suite of decentralized identifier (DID) operations to create, manage and resolve standards based decentralized identifiers in a user-controlled manner.|Castor
 Verifiable Credentials|A suite of credential operations to issue, manage and verify standards based verifiable credentials in a privacy preserving manner.|Pollux
 DIDComm V2|A set of secure, standards based communications protocols to establish and manage trusted, peer-to-peer connections and interactions between DIDs in a transport agnostic and interoperable manner.|Mercury